josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 ## Introduction

 So far, we've seen the power of wrapping "primitive" Ruby calls in methods.
-We have seen that this method of constructing programs is superior due to readability and maintainability when compared to "writing one big old set of nested loops."
+This practice of constructing programs is superior since it helps readability and maintainability compared to "writing one big old set of nested loops."

-But sometimes it's not so clear how to get from a _given_ NDS to the NDS that we might need.
+Sometimes though it's not so clear how to get from a _given_ NDS to the NDS that we might need.
+It's easy to to feel "stuck."
+It happens to programmers all the time!

-Sometimes we need to think _flexibly_ and work from what we're given and get _one_ tiny step closer to the final gaol; or, maybe we need to make an example of the goal and work backwards from it.
+When this happens, we need to think _flexibly_ and work from what we're given and get _one_ tiny step closer to the final goal &mdash; even if we can't see the finish line.
+Or, maybe we need to hard-code or type an example of the goal and work backwards from it.
 We like to call this approach the "see-saw" approach (or "teeter-totter").
-The idea is that Ruby is your partner on the see-saw: you get a step closer to the solution, it gets a step closer to the solution, back-and-forth until you meet in the middle and share in the glory of a job well done.
+The idea is that Ruby is your partner on the
+see-saw: you get a step closer to the solution, it gets a step closer to the solution, back-and-forth until you meet in the middle and share in the glory of a job well done.

 ## See-saw Between Bottom-up and Top-down Method Writing